Nikos Karelis: ADO Den Haag

 On 8 October 2020, ADO Den Haag has strengthened itself with the signing of the Greek international Nikos Karelis as a free transfer.
 The 28-year-old striker signed a one-year contract, with an option for another season.
-He has been without a club since his contract with Premier League club Brentford was not renewed last summer.
+He had been without a club since his contract with Premier League club Brentford was not renewed in the summer of 2020.

 Panetolikos

-On 30 January 2021, Karelis returned to the Superleague Greece, signing a contract with Panetolikos, until the summer of 2022, on a free transfer.
+On 30 January 2021, Karelis returned to the Super League Greece, signing a contract with Panetolikos, until the summer of 2022, on a free transfer.
 On 17 October 2021, he scored his first goal with the club with a header, opening the score in a frustrating 2–1 home loss against rivals OFI.
 It was his first goal after almost 26 months.
 On 18 December 2021, he scored as a substitute, the winning goal against Atromitos helping his club to acquire a vital 2–1 home win game, in its effort to avoid relegation.
 On 16 January 2022, along with his teammate Javier Mendoza are the main protagonists with one goal and one assist each, in a triumphatic 2–1 away win against AEK Athens and a week later he scored again after Javier Mendoza's assist in a new away 4–2 win against OFI.
 On 19 January 2022, between the two games for the championship, along with the usual protagonist of the last games,Javier Mendoza, he scored again against champions Olympiakos taking a 2–1 lead for the final qualification in the next round of the Greek Cup.
-On 6 March 2022, he opened the score in vital 2-1 Super League I away win against Ionikos.
+On 6 March 2022, he opened the score in vital 2–1 Super League away win against Ionikos.

 On 1 July 2022, Karelis signed two-year contract renewal.

+Mumbai City

+On 11 July 2024, Karelis joined Indian Super League club Mumbai City on a one-year contract until the end of the 2024–25 season.